The quantized walled Brauer algebra and mixed tensor space: Oriented tangles

-The proof follows exactly the proof of Morton and Wassermann (\cite{mortwas}) for the Birman--Wenzl--Murakami algebra.
+The proof of the lemma follows exactly the proof of Morton and Wassermann (\cite{mortwas}) for the Birman--Wenzl--Murakami algebra.
 Instead of the knot invariant Morton and Wassermann used, this proof needs a knot invariant of oriented knots, whose existence is assured in \cite{homfly}.

-The second assertion follows directly by change of base rings. \end{proof} \begin{cor} For each Brauer diagram c of type $(I,J)$ choose an oriented tangle $S_c$ of type $(I,J)$ with connector $c$ without self-crossings and closed cycles such that two strands cross at most once.
-Then the $S_c$ form a basis of $\mathcal{U}'_{I,J}$ resp.~of $\mathcal{U}_{I,J}$. \end{cor} \begin{proof} If $T$ is a tangle such that two strands cross at most once, then each tangle which is regular isotopic to $T$ has at least as many crossings as $T$, since crossings can only be eliminated by the Reidemeister Moves II and III if two strands cross more than once.
-Choose a total ordering of the starting vertices and let the elements of the corresponding basis be denoted by $T_c$.
-Using relation $(O1)'$ resp.~$(O1)$, $S_c$ can be rewritten as $T_c$ plus a linear combination of tangles with strictly fewer crossings, which in turn can be written as a linear combination of descending tangles $T_c$ with fewer crossings.
-Thus the base change matrix is an upper diagonal matrix (if the basis elements are ordered compatible with the number of crossings), the entries on the diagonal are $1$, thus this matrix is invertible, and $\{S_c\}$ is a basis. \end{proof}
+With this invariant, the linear independence of $\mathcal{B}$ can be shown.
+The specialized case follows from change of base rings. \end{proof} \begin{cor} For each Brauer diagram c of type $(I,J)$ choose an oriented tangle $S_c$ of type $(I,J)$ with connector $c$ without self-crossings and closed cycles such that two strands cross at most once.
+Then the $S_c$ form a basis of $\mathcal{U}'_{I,J}$ resp.~of $\mathcal{U}_{I,J}$. \end{cor} \begin{proof} Using relation $(O1)$, each such oriented tangle can be written as the same oriented tangle with the orientation of certain crossings changed plus a linear combination of oriented tangles with fewer crossings.
+Inductively, each $S_d$ can be written as $T_d$ plus a linear combination of $T_c$'s such that $c$ has fewer crossings than $d$.
+Choose an ordering on the set of Brauer diagrams of type $(I,J)$ that is compatible with the number of crossings.
+Let $M$ be the matrix whose columns consist of the coefficients of these linear combinations.
+Then $M$ is triangular with ones on the diagonal, and thus is invertible.
+It follows that $\{S_c\}$ is as well a basis and $M$ is the base change matrix. \end{proof}

-Note that if $I$ and $J$ have the same numbers of up-arrows and down-arrows, then $\mathcal{U}_{I,I}$ and $\mathcal{U}_{J,J}$ are isomorphic as $R$-algebras.
-The isomorphism is given by conjugation with a descending tangle without horizontal strands of type $(I,J)$.